tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 ---

-I recently realized that the stdlib `errors` package in Go supports _joining_ multiple errors in addition to the usual direct `%w` wrapping.
+I recently realized that the stdlib `errors` package in Go supports _joining_ multiple errors in addition to the more common `%w` wrapping.

-I haven't really seen this used much in the wild; I think most people either refactor to avoid multiple errors, return an []error or use [uber-go/multierr](https://github.com/uber-go/multierr).
+I haven't really seen this used much in the wild; I think most people either refactor to avoid multiple errors, return an []error slice or use [uber-go/multierr](https://github.com/uber-go/multierr).
 Let's go have a look!

 > I started drafting a longer version of this post, but it almost blew up to
-> become a fully-fledged guide of "Proper use of errors in Go".
+> become a fully-fledged "Guide to errors in Go".
-> While this bigger post _may_ be coming in the future, I think this smaller
+> While that bigger post _may_ be coming in the future, I think this
 > one is useful enough to share on its own.

 ### Joining errors